redhat-developer/app-services-cli/docs/commands/rhoas_context.md

   * Group services into contexts that can be used with a number of CLI commands.
   * Manage different service contexts by switching, listing and removing service contexts
   * Share context with others to use the same set of services
-  * Generating configuration for connecting to the services from various platforms and tools

 By default context is kept under users configuration folder.
 Users can view context location by executing "rhoas context status" command.